thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 ## IPv6 DHCP Option

-The format of the IPv6 Captive-Portal DHCP option is shown below.
+The format of the IPv6 DHCP option is shown below.

 ~~~
  0                   1                   2                   3